MOAMSA/OCT-Researcher-Agent/README.md

 The system employs **Meta-LLaMA 3**, a large language model from the LLaMA family, designed for natural language processing tasks such as text generation and answering queries.
 After retrieving relevant documents using Pinecone, LLaMA 3 generates context-aware answers based on the scientific literature from PubMed.

-Overall, the system integrates document retrieval with advanced **natural language processing** to deliver precise, contextually relevant responses to complex queries.